nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 Then place it to the `seeds` folder

-If you download from S3 on a Mac/Linux, can you import the csv straight to your seed folder by executing this command:
+If you download from S3 on a Mac/Linux, you can import the CSV straight to your seed folder by executing this command:
 ```sh
 curl https://dbt-datasets.s3.us-east-2.amazonaws.com/seed_full_moon_dates.csv -o seeds/seed_full_moon_dates.csv
 ```